 Taktila indicators are delivered with 3M ™ VHB ™ Tape, the most powerful tape-based adhesive joint on the market.
 While most tactile indicators are drilled into the floor, Taktila indicators can be fastened onto any surface without generating dust or noise.

 Taktila recently completed a test and research project with the SINTEF research organisation.
 After being exposed to nearly 14 million pedestrians since 2017, Taktila indicators showed excellent adhesion and durability.

 Because Taktila® tactile indicators are fastened with tape, installation is dust and noise-free, which is especially important in existing buildings.
 Installation time is reduced by two thirds compared with conventional products with a non-tape fastening.

 To ensure greener production and help to create a demand for recycled plastics, Taktila manufactures its tactile indicators from recycled PA rather than virgin plastic.
 For each kg of recycled plastic used, the company estimates a savings in raw materials and energy equivalent to 2 kg of crude oil.

-Taktila is currently developing Environmental Product Declarations (EPD) and Life Cycle Assessments (LCA) for its products, which are scheduled for completion in 2021.
-Taktila will be the first tactile indicators to attain this level of environmental verification.
+Environmental Product Declarations (EPD) and Life Cycle Assessments (LCA) have been completed for Taktila's products.
+Taktila are the first tactile indicators to attain this level of environmental verification.